CARV-ICS-FORTH/knot/README.md

 We use Kubernetes 1.19.x to develop, test, and run Karvdash on both `amd64` and `arm64` architectures.

-Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Jupyter](https://jupyter.org) (Jupyter Core 4.7.0 with Jupyter Notebook 6.1.6, as bundled with [TensorFlow](http://www.tensorflow.org) 2.3.2), [Argo](https://argoproj.github.io) (both [Argo Workflows](https://github.com/argoproj/argo) 2.12.10 and [Argo Events](https://github.com/argoproj/argo-events) 1.2.3), and other applications.
+Karvdash includes service templates for [Zeppelin](https://zeppelin.apache.org) 0.9.0, [Jupyter](https://jupyter.org) (Jupyter Core 4.7.0 with Jupyter Notebook 6.1.6, as bundled with [TensorFlow](http://www.tensorflow.org) 2.3.2), and other applications.
 The Zeppelin and Jupyter "with GPU support" templates add the necessary directives to place the resulting containers in a node with a GPU.

 If your application requirements differ, you will need to create custom service templates and possibly associated container images.